gaomin/Nodejs/README.md

 node_angular is build with Node, angularJs and BootStrap:

-Node for data processing and database interaction angular for page route bootstrap for page UI
+Node for data processing and database interaction;
+angular for page route;
+bootstrap for page UI